 Phase I Enhanced 911 (E911) rules require wireless service providers to provide the PSAP with the telephone number of the originator of a wireless 911 call and the location of the cell site or base station transmitting the call.

-Phase II E911 rules require wireless service providers to provide more precise location information to PSAPs; specifically, the latitude and longitude of the caller.
+Phase II E911 rules require wireless service providers to provide the latitude and longitude of callers to PSAPs.
 This information must be accurate to within 50 to 300 meters depending upon the type of location technology used.

-Wireless service providers are required to file with the FCC a list of counties, or portions of counties, that they seek to exclude from the location accuracy requirements.
-The FCC permits exclusions only where wireless carriers determine that providing location accuracy is limited, or technologically impossible, because of either heavy forestation or the inability to triangulate a caller's location.
+The FCC permits exclusions for location accuracy requirements where wireless carriers determine that providing location accuracy is limited, or technologically impossible, because of either heavy forestation or the inability to triangulate a caller's location.
+Wireless service providers are required to file with the FCC a list of counties, or portions of counties, that they seek to exclude from these requirements.
 Wireless carriers must report any changes to their exclusion lists within 30 days of such changes.
-The exclusion lists and changes must be reported in the record of the FCC's docketed proceeding addressing location accuracy, PS Docket No. 07-114, which is publicly available online.
+The exclusion lists and changes must be reported in the record of the FCC's docketed proceeding, PS Docket No. 07-114, which is publicly available online.